spsc83/codility/Lesson11_Sieve_of_Eratosthenes/readme.md

  Semiprime numbers should have 4 or 3 factors.
 For example, 4's factors are 1, 2, 4.
 And 6's factors are 1, 2, 3, 6. <br>
  But not all the numbers with 4 factors are semiprime numbers.
 For example, 8's factors are 1, 2, 4, 8.
 And 8 is not semiprime.
 In this case, the third factor is the second factor's square.<br>
 1 Find the semiprime numbers from 1 to N according the above discription(lesson 10).<br>
-2 Calculate the prefix sum to accelerate the random slice.<br>
+2 Calculate the prefix sum to accelerate the random slice (lesson 5).<br>
 3 Calculate the result with P, Q and prefix sum.<br>
  ```python
  def solution(N, P, Q):